charneykaye/trello-to-pivotal/README.md

 Towards that end, this tiny piece of software is used to properly migrate a project from Trello (JSON export) to Pivotal Tracker (CSV import).

+Clone this project to your computer.
+It's a [NodeJS](https://nodejs.org/) project.
+Before running, it's necessary to install Node packages:

+    npm install

 Use it like this:

     node main.js ~/Desktop/trello-xj-dev.json ~/Desktop/pivotal-tracker-xj-dev.csv